kalkin/Ddt/README.md

 ============

     # with panda
-    > panda install App::Mi6
+    > panda install Ddt

     # or, with zef
-    > zef install App::Mi6
+    > zef install Ddt

 DESCRIPTION
 ===========

-App::Mi6 is a minimal authoring tool for Perl6.
+Ddt is a minimal authoring tool for Perl6.
 Features are:

   * Create minimal distribution skeleton for Perl6